Cauchy identities for staircase matrices: Abstract

 \section{Abstract}

-The celebrated Cauchy identity expresses the product of terms $(1 - x_i y_j)^{-1}$ for $(i,j)$ indexing entries of a rectangular $m\times n$-matrix as a sum over partitions $\lambda$ of products of Schur polynomials: $s_{\lambda}(x)s_{\lambda}(y)$.
-Algebraically, this identity comes from the decomposition of the symmetric algebra of the space of rectangular matrices, considered as a $\mathfrak{gl}_m$-$\mathfrak{gl}_n$-bi-module.
+The well known Cauchy identity expresses the product of terms $(1 - x_i y_j)^{-1}$ for $(i,j)$ indexing entries of a rectangular $m\times n$-matrix as a sum over partitions $\lambda$ of products of Schur polynomials: $s_{\lambda}(x)s_{\lambda}(y)$.
+Algebraically, this identity comes from the decomposition of the symmetric algebra of the space of rectangular matrices, considered as a $\mathfrak{gl}_m$-$\mathfrak{gl}_n$-bimodule.
 We generalize the Cauchy decomposition by replacing rectangular matrices with arbitrary staircase-shaped matrices equipped with the left and right actions of the Borel upper-triangular subalgebras.
-For any given staircase shape $\mathsf{Y}$ we describe left and right "standard" filtrations on the symmetric algebra of the space of shape $\mathsf{Y}$ matrices.
-We show that the subquotients of these filtrations are tensor products of Demazure and van der Kallen modules over the Borel subalgebras.
-On the level of characters, we derive three distinct expansions for the product $(1 - x_i y_j)^{-1}$ for $(i,j) \in \mathsf{Y}$.
-The first two expansions are sums of products of key polynomials $\kappa_\lambda(x)$ and Demazure atoms $a^{\mu}(y)$.
-The third expansion is an alternating sum of products of key polynomials $\kappa_{\lambda}(x)\,\kappa^{\mu}(y)$.
+For any given staircase shape $\mathsf{Y}$ we describe left and right ``standard" filtrations on the symmetric algebra of the space of shape $\mathsf{Y}$ matrices.
+We show that the subquotients of these filtrations are tensor products of Demazure and opposite van der Kallen modules over the Borel subalgebras.
+On the level of characters, we derive two distinct expansions for the product $(1 - x_i y_j)^{-1}$ for $(i,j) \in \mathsf{Y}$ written as sums of products of key polynomials $\kappa_\lambda(x)$ and (opposite) Demazure atoms $a^{\mu}(y)$.

 {

 }